Ghawken/Holiday/README.md

 ## Check the holidays listed

 I have found that it is very good, but there is one 'Bank Holiday' it lists for me which isn't a 'public holiday'.
-Was a bit slow to work that day when alarm didn't go off.... not completely sure anyone understand my excuse!
+Was a bit slow to work that day when alarm didn't go off.... not completely sure anyone understood my excuse!